ideoforms/isobar/README.md

 Output can be sent via MIDI, OSC or SocketIO, or written to a .mid file.
 Input (for interactive systems) can be taken via MIDI, and patterns can be read from a .mid file.

 Timing can be synchronised with an external MIDI clock, or generated internally.
-For fluid control over timings, the internal clock can also be warped by patterns subclassing the PWarp class; for example, a PWRallantando can be used to generate a gradual, exponential decrease in tempo.
+For fluid control over timings, the internal clock can also be warped by patterns subclassing the `PWarp` class; for example, a `PWRallantando` can be used to generate a gradual, exponential decrease in tempo.

 Classes are included for some fairly sophisticated operations. `PLSys` can be used to generate patterns based on the formal grammars of [Lindenmayer Systems](http://en.wikipedia.org/wiki/L-system); `PMarkov` generates first-order Markov chains, accompanied by `MarkovLearner` to build a statistical model from an input pattern (or MIDI input).
 Numerous pattern generators for chance operations are defined in [patterns/chance.py](patterns/chance.py).

-Most of the major parts of isobar are subclasses of Pattern, which implement's Python's iterator protocol.
+Most of the major parts of isobar are subclasses of `Pattern`, which implement's Python's iterator protocol.
 The next() method is called to generate the subsequent item in a pattern, with the StopIterator exception raised when a pattern is exhausted.
-Builtins such as list() and sorted() can thus be used to process the output of a Pattern.
+Builtins such as `list()`, `sorted()` and `itertools` can thus be used to process the output of a `Pattern`.

 # Usage